rhodricusack/kerko/README.md

   inferred automatically.
 * You may only relate items that belong to the same Zotero library.
-* You may use Zotero Item Selects (URIs starting with `zotero://select/`) in the notes, if you find those more convenient than Zotero URIs.
+* You may use Zotero Item Selects (URIs starting with `zotero://select/`) in the notes, if you prefer those to Zotero URIs.
 * URIs must be separated by one or more whitespace character(s).
 * Hopefully, Zotero will provide nicer ways for managing custom [relation types](https://sparontologies.github.io/cito/current/cito.html) in the future.